hydroframe/SandTank/DEVELOPMENT.md

 ### Launcher for Parflow

-That following command will start the docker image which will provide the ParFlow execution infrastructure.
+The following command will start the docker image which will provide the ParFlow execution infrastructure.
 To debug *templates* and *simulation executions*, you should look into the `$PWD/deploy/pvw/launcher/logs/*` directories for the execution logs.

 ```sh